 Unlike Calligraphy, the artist has chosen to give River Poems an overarching structure.
 The prints were created as pairs that address certain topics or ideas—debris, void, the studio, writing, painting—and often a topic would be re-explored in another diptych, almost rhythmically.
 The artist has created the pairs along a time continuum beginning in the center with one half moving back into the past and the other moving forward into the future.

-Wingate Studio is pleased to announce a new portfolio of 24 monotypes by Elizabeth Atterbury created in summer 2017.
-Entitled Calligraphy, these works were created with an atypical use of the intaglio process wherein the artist cut over 100 glyphs from copper plates on a bandsaw.
+The series Calligraphy, 2017, was created with an atypical use of the intaglio process wherein the artist cut over 100 glyphs from copper plates on a bandsaw.
 For each monotype the artist began by methodically filling the press bed with a selection of shaped plates onto which she would then arrange colorful chine collé cut outs, and send through the press under a backing sheet to create collage over embossment.

 Drawing from memories, genealogy, and the day-to-day, the artist creates symbols and characters, forming her own pseudo-calligraphy practice that is both deeply personal and relatable.
 A red bounding box is appropriated from Chinese calligraphy practice books, a long upside down “U” embodies the hair of two close relatives, the shape of the tab that tears